GregTrevellick/TrivialApisForIDE/src/Trivial.Ui.TrumpQuotes/VsmpAssets/README.md

 - Upper limit of pop-up messages per day configurable, with different values for midweek and weekends

 - Configurable timeout (in milliseconds) for third party data retrieval process

+- Ability to request pop-up when opening and/or when closing a solution file

     ![](../../Trivial.Ui.Common/Resources/Generic_ReadMeScreenShot_OptionsGeneral.png)